March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 Inter-region VPC peering connections

-The Maximum Transmission Unit (MTU) across an inter-region peering connection is 1500 bytes.
-Jumbo frames are not supported.
+Updated March 2025: The Maximum Transmission Unit (MTU) across an inter-region peering connection is now 8500 bytes (jumbo frames supported).
+Previously limited to 1500 bytes.

-Security group rule that references a peer VPC security group cannot be created.
+Security group rule that references a peer VPC security group cannot be created for cross-region peering.

 Any tags created for the peering connection are only applied in the account or region in which they were created